therealsphinx/support.balsamiq.com/content/sales/hostedpluginstos.md

 ## Support

-The following versions of the Balsamiq Plugin are supported by Balsamiq when it's run as part of:
+The following versions of the Balsamiq Plugin are supported by Balsamiq:

 *   Balsamiq Mockups 3 for Confluence Cloud
 *   Balsamiq Mockups 3 for JIRA Cloud